Two Weinstein Police Investigations Under Review With L.A. District Attorney

-Nearly three months after dozens of women accused Harvey Weinstein of sexual harassment and assault, originally in the New York Times and the New Yorker, the Beverly Hills Police Department reportedly filed two investigations against the disgraced movie mogul with the Los Angeles District Attorney.
-According to The Hollywood Reporter, the cases are under review and the D.A.’s office has not yet decided whether to press charges or not.
+Nearly three months after dozens of women accused Harvey Weinstein of sexual harassment and assault in the New York Times and The New Yorker, the Beverly Hills Police Department reportedly filed two investigations against the disgraced movie mogul with the Los Angeles district attorney.
+According to The Hollywood Reporter, the cases are under review and the DA’s office has not yet decided whether to press charges or not.
 The Beverly Hills police are not commenting on the exact nature of the investigations.

 Both Toback and Weinstein have previously denied the allegations.